panda-re/panda_class/intro/panda_class_materials/docs/panda_class.md

     (qemu) writing snapshot:	./commands-rr-snp
     opening nondet log for write :	./commands-rr-nondet.log

-Now switch from the monitor back to the Linux guest.
+Now switch from the monitor back to the Linux guest by pressing `Ctrl-a` followed by the letter `c` again.

     root@debian-i386:~#